UMM-CSci-3601-F19/iteration-3-rocket/README.md

 ```{java}
 private autoRefresh = false;
 ```
 At server/src/main/java/umm3601/laundry/LaundryController.java:
 ```{java}
 private boolean seedLocalSourse = true;
 ```
+To run other tests, please set the "autoRefresh" true and set the "seedLocalSourse" false.

 The MongoDB must be seed to reset the data before running any gradlew server tasks.

-We did not remove some files about the user both in the client and the server because they will be helpful as a template for our future iterations.
+We did not remove the modules of users' functionalities in the client and the server because they will be helpful as a template for future iterations.

 <!-- TOC depthFrom:1 depthTo:5 withLinks:1 updateOnSave:1 orderedList:0 -->
 ## Table of Contents